Harlock123/LAWgrid/README.md

 ## Overview

-LAWgrid is a highly customizable user control that displays tabular data in a grid format with extensive customization options and direct integration with multiple database systems including SQL Server, Oracle, MySQL, PostgreSQL, and DB2.
+LAWgrid is a highly customizable user control that displays tabular data in a grid format with extensive customization options and direct integration with multiple database systems including SQL Server, Oracle, MySQL, PostgreSQL, MongoDB (NoSQL), and DB2.

 ## Features